colinlemushelios/vue-demo-docker/README.md

 # run docker image at localhost:8081
 docker run -it -p 8081:8080 -d vue-demo-docker
 ```
-Best practice instead of vue-demo-docker would be %yourdockerhandle%/vue-demo-docker.
+Best practice would be instead of: (vue-demo-docker) [%yourdockerhandle%/vue-demo-docker].